 (c) public works.

-7. Effect of validation — category A past acts that are public works (ss.
-19 & 15(1)(b) NTA)
+7. Effect of validation: category A past acts that are public works (s.
+19 and 15(1)(b) NTA)

 (1) A category A past act to which section 229(4) of the NTA applies extinguishes native title in relation to the land or waters on which the public work concerned (on completion of its construction or establishment) was or is situated.